 On the 24th of January 1921 Volunteer Daniel O‘Reilly was killed when three sections of the 3rd West Cork brigade entered Bandon with the intention of attacking the R.I.C. and Military barracks.
 During the attack O’Reilly who was from Granassig Kilbrittain was killed.

-Patrick Thornton was a member of the Kimmage Garrison and took part in the fighting during Easter week, on Easter Monday evening he was sent from Liberty Hall to Fairview.
-While at Fairview he was injured to the head while taking prisoners and subsequently developed haemorrhages.
+Patrick Thornton was a member of the Kimmage Garrison and took part in the fighting during Easter week.
+On Easter Monday evening he was sent from Liberty Hall to Fairview.
+While at Fairview he was injured to the head and taken prisoner.
 He was taken to Richmond Barracks after the surrender and held for some days before being released due to his age, he 15 years old.
 Due to his head injuries he spent several spells in hospitals over the next three years.
 He was an active member of the I.R.A.
 In February 1921 he was taken from the Boyne Cinema in Drogheda where he worked as a manager and beaten to death by the Black and Tans, he was found dying in Market Square, he succumbed to his injuries that night.
 He was buried in Saint Peter’s Cemetery Drogheda.

 On Tuesday the 1st of February 1921 Cornelius Murphy of Rathmore County Kerry was executed for having a revolver and seven rounds of ammunition.
 He was tried at a military court in Cork.
 Murphy was convicted under Martial Law regulations.
 It was the first cases of a convicted man being executed in a case were the convicted man had not been charged with having fired on Crown forces, and also the first case where the execution was carried out before the announcement of the sentence was given to the public.